r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 - Implemented a normalization tool needed to experiment with various noise augmentation.
 - Improved the accuracy of the STT model by 0.03% after learning a normalized dataset.
-- Wrote a python script to evaluate 4 different Speaker Diarization models in parallel.
+- Boosted experiment time comparing the evaluation results by 71% by writing Python scripts to evaluate 4 different Speaker Diarization models in parallel.
-- Decreased the time comparing the results of evaluation by 48 hours.

 <div class="resume-item-title">
     <h4><b>Software Engineer, Mobile Game Development</b></h4>